 He was curious to see at what age the typical 401k millionaire reaches that milestone.
 According to a Fidelity Investment report, which reviewed over 15 million Americans who have accounts with them, they reported some interesting statistics.

-On average, women achieve the status of 401k millionaire at the age of 58.5.
+On average, women achieve the status of a 401k millionaire at the age of 58.5.
 Meanwhile, the average man achieves this status at 59.3.

 The Fidelity statistics led me to a new thought.
 If 59 years old is the average age to earn 401k millionaire status, what is the gold standard?
 In other words, what should we compare this age against?
 How fast can it be done?
 And, this leads me to my one regret in life.

-MY ONE REGRET
+MY 401k MILLIONAIRE REGRET

 Okay, if you pressured me, I could probably come up with a few more regrets.
 Those few things I would have done differently in life.
-Hindsight is twenty twenty, as the saying goes.
+Hindsight is twenty-twenty, as the saying goes.
 But, for the sake of keeping this blog post at a manageable length, I will keep it to just one.

-I regret not maximizing my 401k contribution as soon as I started my post college professional career back in the mid 1980’s.
+I regret not maximizing my 401k contribution as soon as I started my post college professional career back in the mid-1980s.
 I was a newly minted CPA working at a Big 4 public accounting firm.
-Making the big dough and living the big city life style was great.
+Making the big dough and living the big city lifestyle was great.
 But, I did not maximize my 401k contribution back in that day.

 Thinking back to that time, I can come up with lots of reasons why I didn’t maximize my 401k contribution:

-- 401ks were not all that popular in the mid 80’s; most companies still offered defined benefit pension plans
+- 401ks were not all that popular in the mid-80’s; most companies still offered defined benefit pension plans

 - Renting an apartment and living the big city life consumed most of my salary